baxter - baker + 'the butcher, the baker, the candlestickmaker' (nursery rhyme).

 hangle - an iron pothook

-canary - quandary (a state of extreme perplexity or uncertainty; a dilemma causing (great) mental agitation or distress) + canary-fit (Dialect) - a fit of anger.
+canary - quandary (a state of extreme perplexity or uncertainty; a dilemma causing (great) mental agitation or distress).

 tableknife - a knife used at a table